Recoverable Heat for Additional Electrical Generation

 Gas turbines produce a high quality (high temperature) thermal output suitable for most combined heat and power applications.
 High-pressure steam can be generated via a Heat Recovery Steam Generator (HRSG) and sent through a steam turbine to drive an additional electric generator.
 This concept is shown below:

 The overall or total efficiency of a CHP system is a function of the amount of energy recovered from the turbine exhaust.
 The two most important factors influencing the amount of energy available for steam generation are gas turbine exhaust temperature and HRSG stack temperature.

 Organic Rankine Cycle Heat Recovery

-More information on heat recovery for additional electric generation can be found in our Applications Guide.
+More information on heat recovery for additional electric generation can be found in our CHP Applications Guide.